By Everything Shih Tzu February 8, 2019, | Updated July 3, 2022

-When you hear the words "guard dog" you may get an image in your mind of a huge growling dog, with very sharp teeth, looking like it's a breath away from attacking.
+When you hear the words "guard dog," you may get an image in your mind of an enormous growling dog, showing his very sharp teeth, looking like it's a breath away from attacking.

-If you’re looking for a dog to simply alert you when someone is approaching your home, a Shih Tzu could be a good deterrent toward an intruder.
+If you want a dog to alert you when someone is looking to get into your home uninvited, a Shih Tzu could be a good deterrent toward an intruder.

-If you’re looking for a dog that will attack an intruder looking to harm your family or vandalize your property, you most likely won’t find that trait from this toy breed.
+However, if you are looking for a dog that will attack an intruder looking to harm your family or vandalize your property, you most likely won’t find that trait from this small breed.

-A watch dog keeps their eyes and ears vigilant and sounds the alarm, usually by barking, when something isn't right, like a trespasser coming to your door.
+A watchdog keeps their eyes and ears vigilant and sounds the alarm, usually by barking, when something isn't right, like when someone comes to your door.

-They usually will not attack the trespasser, only alert you to their presence.
+They usually will not attack the intruder, only alert you to their presence.

-While a guard dog is a dog that not only watches and alerts, but also engages the intruder through either a bite or by chasing them away with the intent of one.
+While a guard dog not only watches and alerts but also engages the intruder through either a bite or by chasing them away with the intention of a bite.

 Shih Tzu dogs are pretty smart and have excellent hearing, making them very aware of their surroundings.

-They can be trained to "alert" you to things that look and sound suspicious to them.
+You can train them to "alert" you to things that look and sound suspicious.

-That being said our little Shih Tzu, Rufus, is our watch dog and on a small level our guard dog too.
+That being said, our little Shih Tzu, Rufus, is the watchdog in our home and, on a smaller level, the guard dog too.

 He vigilantly sits in his favorite spot in the window, watching what goes on outside.

-He will start with a low growl when they get close to the house, as a way to warn us that there is someone outside and he's not quite sure who they are and whether they should be permitted in yet.
+He will start with a low growl when they get close to the house to warn us that there is someone outside and that he's not quite sure who they are or whether they should be permitted in yet.

-Once that person approaches the door, if we haven’t already given him the "ok" and release him from his duties, he will bark multiple times to let them know that they better watch out, because he's on duty and they will have to get by him before getting inside.
+Should that person approach the door, Rufus will continue to bark to let them know that they better watch out because he's on duty, and they will have to get by him before getting inside.

-Now, most people when they see him barking in the window, usually aren't too intimidated by him because of his size, and may even think “aw, how cute”
+Now, most people, when they see him barking in the window, usually aren't too intimidated by him, primarily because of his size.
+They may even think, "aw, how cute."

-But with Rufus, if someone walks in who hasn't been invited by us, they will find themselves being greeted by a loud barking dog barreling toward them rather fiercely.
+But with Rufus, if someone comes into the house uninvited, they will find themselves being greeted by a small barking dog barreling toward them rather fiercely.

 He won't bite them, but he is curious about who enters our domain.
 So, he will sniff around them and hold them where they stand until they have been given the stamp of approval from us.

 However, Rufus is probably the exception rather than the rule of a typical Shih Tzu.

-Our boy Max will let out a couple lazy barks at times, and if someone enters he’ll only require a pat on the head or a simple acknowledgement, then he'll turn away and play with his toys, or takes a nap.
+He only requires a pat on the head or a simple acknowledgment, and then he'll turn away and play with his toys or even take a nap.

-Getting inside the mind of your dog, is a lot easier than you think.
+Getting inside your dog's mind is a lot easier than you think.

-They don't think like humans, and will usually show you who they are and what they like, pretty early on in your relationship with them.
+They don't think like humans and will usually show you who they are and what they're like, pretty early on in your relationship with them.